gleam-lang/website/book-src/tour/pipe-and-capture.md

 b1(value)
 ```

-However if this is the case:
+However, if we define this function:

 ```gleam
 let builder = fn (level) {